-As the regular readers know, I’m in Tulsa, Oklahoma this week for the 2008 National Preservation Conference.
+As regular readers know, I’m in Tulsa, Oklahoma, this week for the 2008 National Preservation Conference.
 Tonight’s event was in this great building, Will Rogers High School, which reminds us all that public schools weren’t always bland, boring spaces.

 As we drove through a non-descript neighborhood, my colleagues were doubting that anything of great value could be found in this landscape.
 And yet, the moment the school, with its towers rising above the treetops, came into view, it was clear we were in for a treat.
 The school was built in 1938 as part of the Public Works Administration (PWA).

 The auditorium was an Art Deco wonder, the library a pleasant surprise, and the entire building a delight for the eyes which has to be a treat for the discerning and observant student.
 I’ve posted a couple of pictures to give you a hint of what we enjoyed.